LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

     using `Spack <https://github.com/spack/spack>`_.

-Each of these specifies compiler versions and options, a build target (Release, Debug, etc.), RAJA features to enable (OpenMP, CUDA, etc.), and paths to required tool chains, such as CUDA, ROCm, etc.
+Each of these specifies compiler versions and options, a build target (Release, Debug, etc.), RAJA features to enable (OpenMP, CUDA, HIP, etc.), and paths to required tool chains, such as CUDA, ROCm, etc.
 They are described briefly in the following sections.